 The U.S. Department of Housing and Urban Development (HUD) annually estimates FMR’s for the Office of Management and Budget (OMB) defined metropolitan areas, some HUD defined subdivisions of OMB metropolitan areas and each nonmetropolitan county.
 Fair Market Rent is a gross rent estimate that includes the base rent, as well as any essential utilities that the tenant would be responsible for paying, such as gas or electric.
 It does not include non-essential utilities such as telephone, television, or internet.

-A chart showing the various rents, utility allowances and Fair Market Rents are available by clicking here.
+A chart showing the various rents, utility allowances and Fair Market Rents for our developments are available by clicking on the following link.

 Once the Rent Determination Phase has been completed, the resident will be notified of the results of the qualification process, what the rent will be and if they will be placed in a unit or on a waiting list.